datamade/bga-payroll/data/raw/README.md

 ## Source

 Data in this directory were provided by [Better Government Association](https://www.bettergov.org/).
-More on provenance and processing tk.

 ## Fields